The 17 UNESCO World Heritage Sites in Portugal

 Did You know There Are 17 UNESCO World Heritage Sites In Portugal?

 When we visited Portugal on our month-long road trip we discovered that there are 17 UNESCO sites.
-They vary from beautiful landscapes such as the Douro Valley to whole towns like Sintra, to prehistoric art in Siega Verde.
+They vary from beautiful landscapes such as the Douro Valley to the stunning palaces of Sintra, to prehistoric art in Siega Verde.

 What Is A UNESCO World Heritage Site?